UrmiaCTF/UCTF-2023/README.md

 | MongoDB NoSQL Injection           | Web            | 350             | `UCTF{7_Burukh_Kuchase}`     | [MongoDB NoSQL Injection Write-up](https://github.com/UrmiaCTF/UCTF-2023/tree/main/uctf_mongo#write-up) |
 | Unlock Challenge           | Web/Misc                | 150             | `uctf{urmia4_lake_salt_g3m}`     | [Unlock Challenge Write-up](https://github.com/UrmiaCTF/UCTF-2023/tree/main/unlock-challenge-ctf#write-up) |

-## Write-Ups
+## Write-Ups 📝

-Explore detailed write-ups and solutions for each challenge in the [Write-Ups](write-ups/) directory.
+Explore detailed write-ups and solutions for each challenge in it's own directory.
 Contributors and participants are encouraged to submit their write-ups following the template provided.

-## Contributing
+## Contributing 🤝

 We welcome contributions from the community!
 If you have additional challenges, write-ups, or improvements to existing content, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) to contribute to this repository.

-## License
+## License 📄

 This repository is licensed under the [MIT License](LICENSE), which means you are free to use, modify, and distribute the content with proper attribution.